Transferring Styles for Reduced Texture Bias and Improved Robustness in Semantic Segmentation Networks: Tested offline augmentations

 \section{Tested offline augmentations}

 \Cref{fig:train_augmentations} displays all training data augmentations used in our Cityscapes experiments.
 We investigate the parameters $n$ and $p$ in a hyperparameter study.
 Note that the number of stylized patches may not exactly correspond to the stylization proportion $p$ due to the implementation of partial stylization as a Bernoulli distribution over the Voronoi patches.
+We measured the runtime of our patch-wise style transfer with varying numbers of Voronoi cells on an NVIDIA Quadro P6000 GPU and present the results in \cref{tab:stylization_runtime}.
+While regular AdaIN is fast, the added Voronoi overhead increases with cell count.
+This makes the method impractical for online use but suitable for offline precomputation.